-The Urban Institute and HBO are hosting a special event on the
+The Urban Institute and HBO hosted a special event on the

 HBO Documentary Film Class Divide.

 - Scott Kratz, director, 11th Street Bridge Project

 - Oramenta F. Newsome, vice president, LISC DC

 - Dawn Phillips, executive director, Right to the City Alliance